Chevrolet Silverado: Engines

-The all-new 2019 Silverado and Sierra 1500 offer a choice of six different engine options, dependent upon trim level.
+The 2019 Silverado and Sierra 1500 offered a choice of six different engine options, dependent upon trim level.
 The base engine on lower trim levels (WT and Custom) was the 285 hp, 4.3-liter EcoTec3 V6 gasoline engine; this was dropped for 2022.

-Standard on mid-level trims is an all-new, 310 hp, 2.7-liter turbocharged inline-four gasoline engine (thus being the smallest engine available on a GM full-size half-ton pickup), and features cylinder deactivation for improved fuel economy.
+Standard on mid-level trims is a new, 310 hp, 2.7-liter turbocharged inline-four gasoline engine (thus being the smallest engine available on a GM full-size half-ton pickup), and features cylinder deactivation for improved fuel economy.
 For 2022, the engine's torque rating was upgraded from 348 lb-ft to 420 lb-ft, and for 2024, the engine was renamed TurboMax, with trucks receiving TurboMax badges on both sides of the hood.

 Optional on most trim levels is the 355 hp, 5.3-liter EcoTec3 V8 gasoline engine, which is optionally E85 capable, and features either a carryover Active Fuel Management (AFM) system, or a brand-new Dynamic Fuel Management system (DFM), which now can shut off two, three, four, five, or six of eight cylinders.
 The availability of either AFM or DFM is dependent on trim level, with WT and Custom trucks available with AFM, and LT and above trucks standard with DFM.

 Optional on upper-level trims is a 420 hp, 6.2-liter EcoTec3 V8 gasoline engine with Dynamic Fuel Management (DFM).
 For 2020, availability of both the 6.2-liter EcoTec3 V8 gasoline engine and the 10-speed automatic transmission expanded to most Silverado 1500 and Sierra 1500 trim levels.
 The 6.2-liter V8 is only available on 4WD models.

-An all-new, 277 hp 3.0-liter turbocharged Duramax I6 engine became available for the 2020 model year.
+A new, 277 hp 3.0-liter turbocharged Duramax I6 engine became available for the 2020 model year.
 Availability of this engine had been delayed because of EPA certification.
 For 2023, the Duramax engine received an upgrade to 305 horsepower and 495 lb-ft of torque.

-All engines are paired to either a 6-speed, 8-speed, or 10-speed automatic transmission, with a choice of either two-wheel-drive or four-wheel-drive (the latter being standard equipment on Trail Boss, ZR2, and AT4 trims), and optional on all other Silverado 1500 and Sierra 1500 models).
+All engines are paired to either a six-, eight-, or 10-speed automatic transmission, with a choice of either two-wheel-drive or four-wheel-drive (the latter being standard equipment on Trail Boss, ZR2, and AT4 trims), and optional on all other Silverado 1500 and Sierra 1500 models).

 According to EPA ratings, 2WD 2019 Silverado models with the 2.7-liter turbo inline-4 engine can achieve 20 mpgus/23 mpgus city/highway.